-Some investment fund complexes or groups may have more than one entity within the fund complex that can be considered as directing the business, operations or affairs of an investment fund.
-For example, structures where investment funds are organized as limited partnerships may have multiple entities within the fund complex that could require investment fund manager registration.
+Some investment fund complexes or groups may have more than one entity within the fund complex that can be considered as Determining whether investment fund registration is necessary involves applying a functional test that examines the activities being carried out to determine whether an entity is directing the business, operations or affairs of an investment fund.
+For example, structures where investment funds are organized as limited partnerships may have multiple entities Typically an investment fund has only one investment fund manager.
+However, there may be limited circumstances where investment fund complexes or groups may have more than one entity within the fund complex that equire is acting as an investment fund manager-registration.
 Although the investment fund manager functions are often delegated to one entity within the fund complex, there may be more than one entity in the group subject to investment fund manager registration, absent an exemption from registration.

-We will consider exemption applications on a case-by-case basis to allow only one investment fund manager within the fund complex to be registered.
+We will consider exemption applications on a case-by-case basis to allow only one investment fund manager within the fund complex to be registered in appropriate circumstances.
 We will typically consider the following factors when reviewing such applications:

-there is a management agreement in place delegating all or substantially all of the investment fund management function from the investment fund manager seeking the relief to an affiliate (or to an entity whose mind and management is the same) that is registered as an investment fund manager

-- the majority of the investment fund management functions are performed by the registered affiliate (or entity whose mind and management is the same) - the investment fund manager seeking the relief and the registered affiliate have directors and officers in common
+- there is a management agreement in place delegating all or substantially all of the investment fund management function from the investment fund manager seeking the relief to an affiliate (or to an entity whose mind and management is the same) that is registered as an investment fund manager - the majority of the investment fund management functions are performed by the registered affiliate (or entity whose mind and management is the same) - the investment fund manager seeking the relief and the registered affiliate have directors and officers in common